“Are the French as funny as the British?” asked my sister the other day.

 I had to think about it, and yes they are but I do see differences.

 The best loved British comedian in France is Benny Hill.
-I doubt if everyone will have heard of him – he was at his peak in the ‘70s and specialised in slapstick, picture postcard type humour that was very visual.
+I doubt if everyone will have heard of him.
+He was at his peak in the ‘70s and specialised in slapstick, picture postcard type humour that was very visual.
 Lots of nubile, scantily clad ladies being chased by bald, overweight men to the sound of quirky music.
 Totally inappropriate for today’s audience.

-Apart from liking very visual, slapstick humour, the French, I think, have a quite dry, subtle sense of humour – often quite quirky – think Marcel Marceau the mime artist who was both funny and sad.
+Apart from liking very visual, slapstick humour, the French, I think, have a quite dry, subtle sense of humour.
+Often it’s quite quirky – think Marcel Marceau the mime artist who was both funny and sad.

 Films like Amélie completely illustrate the clever and artful humour of the French.
 A young woman with a difficult upbringing who takes an interest in the lives of others which allows the film to delve into their personal lives and display human foibles with a light and comedic touch.